fuggla/cloudflare-ddns/README.md

 # cloudflare-ddns

 Modifies a single Cloudflare **A** record if it doesn't match the current external IP.
-Requires a .
 Vars are for simplicity set in the script, so make sure access to the script is limited (e.g. **chmod 700 cloudflare-ddns.bash**.
 All vars also have a prefix, should you want to use env vars instead.

 ### Reqs